bcgov/sso-keycloak/docs/log-output-guide.md

 ## Troubleshooting

-If we are loging a specific intergration or service provider.
+If we are loging the request and responses of a SAML IDP.
 It is nessary to ensure the SPID is correct in the keycloak deployment.
 (Check <realm of interest>/Identity Providers/<idp of interest>/Service Provider Entity ID).